IBM PC Series: PC 300GL

 Slot types varied between models some being all PCI with one AGP4x slot or others a desktop riser card with one ISA and PCI slot and two shared PCI-ISA slots.
 Both SCSI and EIDE hard drives where available with capacities between 1.2GBs and 30GBs.
-Display adapters, Video memory, RAM, Ethernet, CD-ROM drives, and Audio adapters very greatly from introduction to withdrawal from market.
+Display adapters, Video memory, RAM, Ethernet, CD-ROM drives, and Audio adapters vary greatly from introduction to withdrawal from market.

 All systems supported disketteless operation and shipped with a standard 3.5" 1.44MB HD floppy disk drive earlier systems could also use 3.5" 2.88MB, and 5.25" 1.2MB floppy disk drives.
 Two slot desktop models could ship without a 3.5" diskette drive.

 PC 300XL

 The PC 300XL uses the Pentium MMX clocked at 233 MHz, or the Pentium II clocked at 233, 266 or 300 MHz.
 It features integrated 10/100 Ethernet.